 Nursing is one of the most rewarding careers, as it is focused on supporting people, families and communities to manage a wide range of health challenges.
-Nurses are involved in all areas of health care and can choose to specialise in particular areas, such as intensive care, community mental health, aged care, or children and adolescent nursing.
+Nurses are involved in all areas of health care and can choose to specialise in particular areas, such as intensive care, community mental health, aged care, or child and adolescent nursing.
 They can also become a specialist in particular conditions, such as diabetes, respiratory care or cancer nursing.
 Nurses can also choose to develop careers in health management, research and teaching.

 Many of our Bachelor of Nursing graduates continue with their studies after qualifying as registered nurses by undertaking a master’s degree in nursing.
 A number of our Master of Nursing graduates have successfully gained registration as nurse practitioners with prescribing rights.
 We can also offer you a PhD in nursing.

 In these challenging economic times, it’s good to know that as a Massey nursing graduate you’ll be highly valued and workplace-ready for a wide range of health-care settings.
 Here are just a few examples of where you can work: